 Why become a mentee?

-It is an opportunity to receive general constructive criticism and guidance.
+It is a time to receive general constructive criticism and guidance.

-It is an opportunity to receive insights and expertise from someone with experience in a particular field.
+It is a chance to receive insights and expertise from someone with experience in a particular field.

 It is an opportunity to receive assistance with long-term career planning and direction.